Government

 Dionne Mack

-Dionne Mack was appointed El Paso’s third City Manager on August 19, 2024.
-Ms. Mack has spent nearly 30 years in public sector service, 14 of those have been spent in El Paso.
+Dionne Mack began her tenure as El Paso’s third City Manager on September 3, 2024.
+Ms. Mack has spent nearly 30 years in public sector service, 14 of those in El Paso.

 Prior to taking the role of City Manager, Ms. Mack served as Deputy City Manager for various department.
 She has been a driving force in advancing initiatives that improve the lives of El Paso residents.
 Her leadership has been instrumental in expanding access to parks, enhancing cultural services, and improving community programs.